-IMRF also received a Certificate of Achievement for Excellence in Financial Reporting for its Popular Annual Financial Report for the year ended December 31, 2020.
+IMRF also received a Certificate of Achievement for Excellence in Financial Reporting for its Popular Annual Financial Report for the year ended December 31, 2021.

-IMRF received the GFOA Distinguished Budget Award for its 2021 budget.
-The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Distinguished Budget Presentation Award for the seventh consecutive time to IMRF.
+IMRF received the GFOA Distinguished Budget Award for its 2022 budget.
+GFOA awarded the Distinguished Budget Presentation Award for the ninth consecutive time to IMRF.
 The award is for a one-year period.
-IMRF has applied again for this prestigious award for the 2022 budget document.
+IMRF has applied again for this prestigious award for the 2023 budget document.

-In addition, GFOA awarded IMRF its prestigious "Triple Crown" Award for the second year in a row.
+In addition, GFOA awarded IMRF its prestigious "Triple Crown" Award for the third year in a row.
 This award recognizes governments that have received all three GFOA Certificate of Achievement for Excellence in Financial Reporting awards.

-In 2021, in recognition of meeting professional standards for plan administration and funding as set forth in the Public Pension Standards, IMRF was awarded for plan funding and administration by the Public Pension Coordinating Council, a confederation of the National Association of Retirement Administrators, the National Conference on Public Employee Retirement Systems, and the National Council on Teacher Retirement.
+In 2022, in recognition of meeting professional standards for plan administration and funding as set forth in the Public Pension Standards, IMRF was awarded for plan funding and administration by the Public Pension Coordinating Council, a confederation of the National Association of Retirement Administrators, the National Conference on Public Employee Retirement Systems, and the National Council on Teacher Retirement.